sorendipitous/umi-whs/README.md

 - Changed files have not been added to file verification at the start of the game
 - Patch relies on ons.cfg settings to increase Japanese text size and skip file verification
 - No openings displayed at launch
+- legacy op1.ogg is the same file as op.ogg, just required separately for the current version of the script to work
 - Smaller text than preferable in some scenes to avoid awkward line breaks

 ## Installation instructions